charlottesaidi/clock-app/README.md

-# Frontend Mentor - Planets fact site solution
+# Frontend Mentor - Click App solution

 Solution to the [Clock App challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/clock-app-LMFaxFwrM).
 A small clock app using World Time and Geolocation APIs.